Jenny McConnell Frederick, Artistic Director

 Jenny joined CulturalDC in July of 2009.
-As Director of Performing Arts, she produces the Source Festival, a three-week performing arts event that cultivates new work in a nurturing environment.
-Additionally she manages the Mead Theatre Lab Program, which provides production support, theatre space and mentoring to performing artists and emerging companies.
+She currently serves as Interim Deputy Director.
+In her role as Director of Artistic Programs, she produces the Source Festival, a three-week performing arts event that cultivates new work in a nurturing environment.
+Additionally she manages the Mead Theatre Lab and Space4 (debuting in fall 2017), both of which provide space and mentoring to performing artists and emerging companies.

 Jenny is also the Co-Founder and Co-Artistic Director of Rorschach Theatre.
 Founded in July of 1999, Rorschach has received significant acclaim for its fierce performance style, its bold use of theatrical space and its dedication to challenging works that are at once relevant and timeless.
 The company's work has focused on helping to reveal the contemporary relevance of fable, finding magic in rough spaces and connecting timeless works to a contemporary audience.
 Rorschach has been nominated for several Helen Hayes Awards, been a finalist for the Mayor's Arts Award for Outstanding Emerging Artists and won a Mary Goldwater award in 2006.

 Before coming to CulturalDC, Jenny served as Director of Special Events at Woolly Mammoth Theatre Company where she assisted in the successful completion of an $8.5 million Capital Campaign and produced their annual benefit bash for approximately 400 guests.
 Additionally, Jenny served as a member of the Mead Theatre Lab Advisory Panel for two years, produced Art-O-Matic's theatre component in 2000 and 2003 and is a member of the Hub Theatre's Advisory Board.